IVF-Infertility.com home

 Outcome of children born following IVF treatment

-Follow-up of children born as a result of IVF, ICSI and other forms of assisted conception is needed to study issues such as genetic risk, congenital malformation, psychological development, educational development, fertility, and risk of cancer.
-Current data demonstrated no significant differences in the incidence of congenital and chromosomal abnormalities in children conceived after IVF compared to children conceived naturally.
+Follow-up of children born as a result of IVF, ICSI and other forms of assisted conception is needed to study issues such as genetic risk, congenital malformation, psychological, physical development, and educational development, fertility, and risk of cancer.
+Some studies demonstrated no significant differences in the incidence of congenital and chromosomal abnormalities in children conceived after IVF compared to children conceived naturally.
 Furthermore, children appear to develop normally both from fresh and frozen embryo transfer.
 However, a recent major US study showed that babies born using assisted reproductive techniques like IVF are twice as likely to suffer from some heart problems and cleft lip and have four times the risk of certain gastrointestinal conditions.

 The confidentiality affected by Human Fertilization and Embryology Act in the United Kingdom to the parents and children resulted from ART has meant that follow up of these children has not been possible.